 Overall, the Motorola Defy is optimized for maximum durability, and it’s made from industry-leading materials.
 It would make a great smartphone for a civil engineer.

-What Is a Rugged Smartphones for Civil Engineers?
+What Is a Rugged Smartphone for Civil Engineers?

 Rugged phones are special types of hardened phones that are made to withstand various extreme and challenging industries.
 For example, rugged phones are designed for people employed in construction, field service, manufacturing, transportation, law enforcement, healthcare, fire service, warehouse management, and similar professions.
 They’re even useful for extreme sports.